Haivision/srt/logging/README.md

 * `IF_LOGGING( STATEMENT )`
 * `IF_HEAVY_LOGGING( STATEMENT )`

-You can use them in order to prepare appropriate parameters that you would like to use in the logging instruction, but they are not used outside the logging - such as declaring a helper variable.
-Only a single instruction can be placed inside the arguments (commas inside are still handled).
+They resolve to the exact instruction placed as a `STATEMENTS` if enabled by `HVU_ENABLE_LOGGING` or `HVU_ENABLE_HEAVY_LOGGING` respectively, or to nothing otherwise.
+This can be used if logging requires preparing some additional data that are not required if logging is not enabled.
+Note that this is for a single instruction only, with semicolon at the end, although commas inside are handled correctly.

 Configuration